-P1 Library Director Minimum Hourly Compensation - List one minimum hourly salary for this funded position classification.
+- P1 Library Director Minimum Hourly Compensation List one minimum hourly salary for this funded position classification.
 Do not report average salaries.
 If no range exists, report the same actual hourly amount paid as the minimum here and the maximum hourly amount below.
-Exclude benefits such as longevity pay and educational bonus from the hourly salary.

-P2 Library Director Maximum Hourly Compensation - List one maximum hourly salary for this funded position classification.
+Exclude benefits such as longevity pay and educational bonus from the hourly salary. - P2 Library Director Maximum Hourly Compensation List one maximum hourly salary for this funded position classification.
 Do not report average salaries.
 If no range exists, report the same actual hourly amount paid as the minimum above and the maximum hourly amount here.
-Exclude benefits such as longevity pay and educational bonus from the hourly salary.

-P3 Number of Director Positions - Enter the total number of funded positions in this job classification Do not report frozen positions.
-Frozen positions are positions that have not been eliminated, but cannot be filled indefinitely due to budgetary or other reasons.

-P4 Total Hours per Week Worked by Director - Report the total number of paid hours worked by the library director.
-This is the contracted or agreed upon number of hours.

-P5 Number of director vacancies: The number of positions in this classification that are temporarily vacant as of 7/1/2020.
-Do not report frozen positions.
+Exclude benefits such as longevity pay and educational bonus from the hourly salary. - P3 Number of Director Positions Enter the total number of funded positions in this job classification.
+The Director position cannot be VACANT or FROZEN.
+In the absence of a PERMANENT Director, the library must have either an ACTING Director (filled from within the library by a staff member) or an INTERIM Director (hired on a temporary basis from outside the organization) until a permanent director replacement is hired. - P4 Total Hours per Week Worked by Director Report the total number of paid hours worked by the library director.
+This is the contracted or agreed upon number of hours. - P5 Number of director vacancies: The Director position cannot be VACANT or FROZEN.
+In the absence of a PERMANENT Director, the library must have either an ACTING Director (filled from within the library by a staff member) or an INTERIM Director (hired on a temporary basis from outside the organization) until a permanent director replacement is hired.

 P6 Is the Director a volunteer?
 Is the Library Director a Volunteer?
 Does the library director receive a stipend INSTEAD of a salary or wages?
-Indicate by 'Yes' or 'No' whether this position receives an hourly wage less than the minimum wage as of 7/1/2020.
-As of 1/1/2020, the Massachusetts minimum wage is \$12.00.
+Indicate by 'Yes' or 'No' whether this position receives an hourly wage less than the minimum wage as of 7/1/2023.
+As of 1/1/2023, the Massachusetts minimum wage is \$15.00.
 Do not include longevity pay or education benefits in this category.